• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 How can a root canal help a cracked or chipped tooth?

 Endodontic treatment involves the removal of nerves and pulp.
 It also includes the process of sealing the cavity with dental fillings.
-The goal is to remove all pulpal tissue which contains nerves and blood vessels.
-Once the pulp, or most inner layer of a tooth, becomes infected by bacteria or affected by a crack or fracture a root canal treatment may be indicated.
+The goal is to remove all pulpal tissue, which contains nerves and blood vessels.
+Once the pulp, or the innermost layer of a tooth, becomes infected by bacteria or affected by a crack or fracture, a root canal treatment may be indicated.

 RCT can be indicated for several reasons.
 We will review these below.